Orange chromide: Diet

-The species co-occurs throughout its range with the green chromide (Etroplus suratensis).
-Orange chromides prey on the eggs and larvae of the green chromide and also act as a "cleaner fish" removing parasites from the larger green chromides in a cleaning symbiosis.
-The species also feeds on zooplankton and algae.
+This species co-occurs throughout its range with the green chromide (Etroplus suratensis) and preys on the eggs and larvae of the latter.
+Additionally, it removes parasites from the larger green chromide; this is an example of cleaning symbiosis.
+This species also feeds on zooplankton and algae.

 Parental care

-Young orange chromides feed on mucous coating of their parents; this is essential for the small fry survival.
-During the feeding period, the parent fishes' mucous glands increase 34%.
+Young orange chromides feed on the mucous coating of their parents; this is essential for their survival.
+During the feeding period, the parent fishes' mucous gland secretions increase by 34%.